Guidance for Safe Visiting at Canterbury Foundation

 - Temperature check

-- In phase 1, it will be verified that you are one of the designated visitors
+- Confirmation that you are one of the designated visitors

 - Education on safe visiting practices will be provided and appropriate PPE will be supplied

 - You will be required to sign in and out in the logbook for safety and contact tracing purposes